aplai168/database-structures/README.md

 ### Implement and test the following classes:

 ### 1. [Linked List]
+A linked list is a dynamic data structure that allows for constant time insertion and removal at any point in the linked list (compare this to an array which on average has linear time insertion and removal operations).
+In exchange for this insertion and removal speed, linked lists are not indexed and any find operations on a link list require the linear time operation of traversing the entire linked-list from the beginning.

 ![Linked List image]

+#### A linked list would be great for....
+Issuing instructions to your sandwich-making robot.

 * A `linkedList` class, in functional style, with the following properties:
   - [ ] `.head` property, a `linkedListNode` instance